Bolin-Wu/workshopr/README.md

 Welcome to the Github repo for the R workshop in KI.
 This repo contains all necessary material and information for the course.

 # R package
-The course has its own R package `workshopr`.
-The aim is to make example data and script easily accessible.
-To install the package just run the following code in R studio.
+The course has its own R package, `workshop`, which aims to make example data and script easily accessible.
+To install the package, run the following code in R Studio.
 For more details, please check the '[rpackage](https://github.com/Bolin-Wu/workshopr/tree/main/rpackage)' folder.

 1. `install.packages("remotes")`
 2. `remotes::install_github("Bolin-Wu/workshopr", subdir = "rpackage", force = TRUE)`

 # Workshop 2022
-This workshop focuses on beginner level.
+This workshop focuses on the beginner level.
 The slides are [here](https://github.com/Bolin-Wu/workshopr/blob/main/material/2022_beginner/slide.pdf) and R code is [here](https://github.com/Bolin-Wu/workshopr/blob/main/material/2022_beginner/example.R).

 # Workshop 2023
-This workshop focuses at intermediate level.
+This workshop is an extension of workshop in 2022, which focuses on the intermediate level.
+The topic consists of

+* Loop function
+* Tidyverse toolkits
+* R markdown

 - Register link is [here](https://news.ki.se/calendar/r-programming-workshop-2023-intermediate-level).
 - The flyer is [here](https://github.com/Bolin-Wu/workshopr/blob/main/material/2023_intermediate/flyer_R_programming_workshop_2023_intermediate_level.pdf)